 For Team/League Business Office Employees, Season Ticket Holders, or Corporate Partners, we:

-A) Teach various “STARR” (Stress & Trauma, Active Release & Rewiring) Practices so that targeted attendees have coping skills and strategies to deal with stress.
-There are many practices that attendees can learn to perform at their desks, in their offices, or in a separate room that your office designates, to allow them to “rest and digest.”
-The time taken to perform these practices is more than made-up for, in the health and greater productivity of your employees (or your partners’ employees) and the overall organization.
+A) Teach various “STARR” (Stress & Trauma, Active Release & Rewiring) Exercises so that targeted attendees have coping skills and strategies to deal with stress.
+There are many exercises that attendees can learn to perform at their desks, in their offices, or in a separate room that your office designates, to allow them to “rest and digest.”
+The time taken to perform these exercises is more than made-up for, in the health and greater productivity of your employees (or your partners’ employees) and the overall organization.
 We teach attendees various techniques that they can “own” and make part of their daily routines.
 We also have STARR Exercise Courses, for leaders in your group to learn directly, in a self-paced format from the top experts in mind/body science and modalities.
 You can even access STARR Exercise Cards before we begin to work together.
-With respect to building office culture, we have also helped teams and their partner companies design a #SameHere Safe Room, with STARR practices that employees can participate in, at structured times throughout the day, or when they feel necessary.
+With respect to building office culture, we have also helped teams and their partner companies design a #SameHere Safe Room, with STARR exercises that employees can participate in, at structured times throughout the day, or when they feel necessary.

 B) Equip managers with programs and activities to ensure they are taking the mental health of their staffs into consideration, in the most efficient way possible.
 The cat and mouse game between a manager and their staffers is not healthy.
 By engaging in open dialogue and acknowledging that employees need short periods throughout each day to “exhaust” and release stress and anxiety, attendees establish policy and work on a communication strategy that show they’re taking their employees’ mental and overall health, and company’s productivity, all into consideration.
 We equip managers with group/team activities they can use with their staffs to accomplish these goals.